Location: North Sound, Virgin Gorda

 The smell of pancakes wafted through the air and permeated the saloon and galley, waking us up just as the sun rose.
 A heaping pile of pancakes with maple syrup, jam, Marmite, and sugar as topping choices prepared us for our day.
 We had our first official science class today!
-(Well we went over the syllabus and expectations, but it still was our first class!)
-We begun our exploration of Marine Biology by learning about mangroves!
+(Well, we went over the syllabus and expectations, but it still was our first class!)
+We began our exploration of Marine Biology by learning about mangroves!

-After our lab we headed back to Ocean Star for a delicious lunch of Za’Atar Salad pita.
+After our lab, we headed back to Ocean Star for a delicious lunch of Za’Atar Salad pita.
 The group then split up into two groups for sailing lessons.
 One group went on the Rhode 19′ with Jack, while the other group stayed with Monica and learned the right of way and rules of the sea.
-The wind was really wild, so wild in fact that we had to take down our jib sail and sail only with the main sail.
-Though the boat came close to capsizing we were able to remain upright for the entire sailing time!
-(We did get a bunch of water in the boat and the other group did have Jack quickly jumping off.)
+The wind was really wild, so wild in fact that we had to take down our jib sail and sail only with the mainsail.
+Though the boat came close to capsizing, we were able to remain upright for the entire sailing time!
+(We did get a bunch of water in the boat, and the other group did have Jack quickly jumping off.)
 The groups did switch.
-My group’s time with Monica was spent discussing certifications, rules of the sea (right of way) and general stories about sailing!
+My group’s time with Monica was spent discussing certifications, rules of the sea (right of way), and general stories about sailing!

-Now it is after dinner and we are heading out for our first night out!
+Now it is after dinner, and we are heading out for our first night out!
 Tune in next time to hear all about our exciting adventures!